lusentis/dawson-docs-preview/README.md

 - either `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`
 - or `AWS_PROFILE` (with `AWS_REGION` if you're not using the profile's default region)

-> **These credentials will be only used by dawson to create/update the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
+**These credentials will be only used by dawson to create/update the CloudFormation Stack and to call sts.AssumeRole when using the *Development Server*.
 None of your app code will run with these credentials.**

+As a safety measure, dawson uses a mechanism to prevent accidental deletion or replacement of *some* resources, which could result in data loss, DNS changes etc, unless the --danger-delete-resources CLI option is specified.
+Trying to perform some operations, such as deleting S3 Buckets, REST APIs, DynamoDB Tables, CloudFront Distributions will result in an error unless this flag is specified

 ### short version
 Create an IAM user with `AdministratorAccess` permissions (be sure to create an Access Key), then create a profile with the given credentials (or export them as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_REGION`).